BrettBlox/movie-search/README.md

 - Taking tutorials to quickly get back up to speed with styled-components
 - Revisiting blog posts to refresh my memory on certain tools and patterns
-- Plenty of time figuring out the movie db api and messing around with the variou endpoints
+- Plenty of time figuring out the movie db api and messing around with the various endpoints

 ### Libraries Used

 I chose styled-components because I know that is a tool used at Group Nine and I had enjoyed my limited experience using this library on previous projects.

-I pulled in lodash specifically to use one method, the debounce method for trying to slightly improve the performance of the search component.
+I pulled in lodash specifically to use one method, the debounce method, for trying to slightly improve the performance of the search component.
 I wanted to delay the API requests ever so slightly so that fewer requests were sent.
 I would like to spend more time investigating whether or not this method improved